muratk3n/thirdwave/en/tweets/2019/week45.md

  served as well [..].

 But some countries are better at this than others.
-The US narrative taught in schools isn't that bad.
+The US narrative taught in schools..
 "Why did we seperate from England?".
 "Because ruling from a distance was not effective".
 It is not non-sense.

 Here is what TR text says abt it lost in WWI.
 Uh, like, our big ally Germany lost, so we lost, indirectly, by *association*.